tardate/LittleArduinoProjects/README.md

-# 442 Little Electronics and Arduino Projects
+# 443 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/respot](./BoldportClub/respot) - Boldport puts the "pot" back in the resistance, a classic decade resistor box in custom pots.
+> Latest addition:sparkles: [BluePill 16x2 LCD](./STM32/BluePill/LCD16x2) - using a 16x2 LCD with an ARM Cortex-M3 STM32F103C8T6 Blue Pill board and programmed the Arduino IDE.

 Just my collection of electronics projects, many involving an Arduino in one way or another.